tari-project/tari/RFC/src/RFC-0111_BaseNodeArchitecture.md

 ![Base Layer architecture](theme/images/base_layer_arch.png)

 The major components are separated into separate modules.
-Each module exposes a public Application Programming Interface (API), which typically communicates with other modules using the [Command Pattern].
+Each module exposes a public Application Programming Interface (API), which communicates with other modules using asynchronous messages via futures.

 ### Base Node Service

 The Base Node Service is an instantiation of a Tari Comms Service, which subscribes to and handles specific messages coming from the P2P Tari network via the Comms Module of a live Tari communications node.
-The Base Node Service's job is to delegate the jobs required by those messages to its submodules, consisting primarily of the Transaction Validation Service and the Block Validation Service.
+The Base Node Service's job is to delegate the jobs required by those messages to its sub-modules, consisting primarily of the Transaction Validation Service, the Block Validation Service and the Block synchronisation service, using an asynchronous Request-Response pattern.

 The Base Node Service will pass messages back to the P2P network via the Comms Module, based on the results of its actions.